What Is A Buyer Agency Agreement?

 Though typically lasting for a year, buyer agency agreements can range widely in their duration.
 This is a point you can discuss and negotiate with your agent based on your specific needs.

 You may hear potential buyer agents say that working with them is free.
 This isn't entirely true, as they’re usually compensated by the seller of the home through the commission offered by their listing agent.
-So you may not pay for them, but someone is.
+So you may not be paying for them, but somebody involved will.

 In addition, some buyer’s agents may have their broker charge a transaction fee to the buyer or have language in the contract that you will cover the difference in commission if the listing agent doesn't offer enough.
 Make sure you always read the fine print.